krr-uno/tExplain/README.md

 **All source files are located in ```/bin/Text2ALM```**

 # System setup
-Go to this repository's [wiki](https://github.com/jorgefandinno/tExplain/wiki/System-Setup) to see how to prepare and run the system.
+Go to this repository's [system setup wiki](https://github.com/jorgefandinno/tExplain/wiki/System-Setup) to see how to prepare the system.

 ## Starting up Stanford CoreNLP
 1. Navigate into the `resources/stanford-corenlp-*` folder.